Triarite/ICBR/readme.md

   - https://discord.com/developers/applications
 - In openai_token.txt, add your OpenAI account's token found in the OpenAI API Keys under your account settings.
   - https://platform.openai.com/api-keys
 - In the targets.txt file, add the usernames of one or more server members separated by newlines.
-Anyone will be able to reply to a target's message with //refute to have that person's point refuted.
+Anyone will be able to have that person's point refuted.
-- In the admins.txt file, optionally add the usernames of members who should be able to use the //godrefute command. //godrefute bypasses the need for the subject of the refutation to be in the targets.txt file.
+- In the admins.txt file, optionally add the usernames of members who should be able to refute anyone, not just verified targets.
+This is internally called a "god refute".

 ## Usage
-- Anyone can reply to a message from a verified target with the //refute command to have GPT-4 smash their opinions.
+- Anyone can right-click/hold-tap a message from a verified target, and use the "refute" app command to have GPT-4 smash their opinions.
-- Verified admins can use the //godrefute command to bypass the target system and refute anyone.
+- Verified admins can bypass the target system and refute anyone, called a "god refute".
+- Verified admins can also use /sync to automatically push new commands, descriptions, parameters, etc. to all guilds.
+Should be used sparingly, as syncing is liable to harsh rate limits.

 ## FAQ
-How do I add admins for //godrefute?
+How do I add admins for god refuting?
 - Go to vars/admins.txt and add their username on an empty line.

 How do I add available targets?